-1.6 Programs not available in Cycle-8
+1.8 Programs not available in Cycle-9

-- 1. Archival Research (AR) or Theoretical Research (TR) programs are not available through this call for proposals.
-NASA continues to support AR and TR science through other programs, e.g., archival support through ADP. - 2.
-High- and medium-impact ToO observations cannot be included in Cycle-8 proposals.
-They may be requested via Director's Discretionary Time. - 3.
-Multi-Cycle and Second-Look observations are not solicited in Cycle-8. - 4.
-The 200-second frame time for IRAC full-array observations is not supported.
+Archival Research (AR) or Theoretical Research (TR) programs are not available through this call for proposals.
+NASA continues to support AR and TR science through other programs.
+High- and medium-impact ToO observations cannot be included in Cycle-9 proposals.
+They may be requested via Director's Discretionary Time.

+3. The 200-second frame time for IRAC full-array observations is not supported.
 The maximum supported frame time is 100 seconds.